Section 1. General Powers.

 Section 3.
 Qualifications.

-f) Is an employee of the Association or a member of any union representing any number of employees of the Association, or has been such within the five (5) years preceding his or her nomination; or
+(f) Currently is, or within the five (5) years preceding his or her nomination has been, an employee of the Association or a member of any union representing any number of employees of the Association; or

-h) Has been convicted of or pled guilty to a felony.
+- (i) Has been convicted of or pled guilty to a felony; or

 Upon establishment of the fact that a Director is holding office in violation of any of the foregoing provisions, the Board of Directors shall remove such Director from office.
 Nothing contained in this Section shall affect in any manner whatsoever the validity of any action taken at any meeting of the Board of Directors.